Honors & Awards » Nebraska Scholar-Athlete Honor Roll (Fall 2013, 2014; Spring 2014)

 Miller was part of a new group of specialists in 2013, and the group continued the Huskers’ tradition of outstanding specialists.
 Behind the work of Miller, punter Sam Foltz ranked among the conference’s leaders in punting, while the trio of Miller, Foltz at holder and place-kicker Pat Smith helped Nebraska connect on 13-of-14 field goals, the best percentage in the Big Ten.

 Miller had a strong first year in the classroom, carrying a 3.511 cumulative grade-point average in broadcasting.

-A scholarship signee last February, Miller played in every game as Nebraska’s long snapper.
-The Huskers’ punting team ranked fourth in the Big Ten in net punting, averaging 41.9 yards per punt.
-In kicking, Miller’s flawless snapping allowed Nebraska to hit 12-of-13 field goals and 47-of-50 PATs.
-Nebraska kicker Pat Smith connected on 10-of-11 field goals in Big Ten games, including a game-winning 42-yarder in overtime at Penn State.
+2013 (Freshman) A scholarship signee in 2013, Miller played in every game as Nebraska’s long snapper.
+The Huskers’ punting team ranked fifth in the Big Ten in net punting at 37.9 yards per attempt.
+In kicking, Miller’s flawless snapping allowed Nebraska to hit 13-of-14 field goals and 50-of-53 PATs.
+Miller also made a tackle on punt coverage at Minnesota.

 » Games Played -- 13

 returning customers, please login here.